Heather Wilson: Elections

 Five-term Republican Congressman Steven Schiff declared he would not run for re-election in February 1998 because of his battle with squamous cell carcinoma.
 Wilson resigned her cabinet post to enter the Republican primary.
 She won the support of Schiff and U.S. Senator Pete Domenici.
 Domenici called Wilson "the most brilliantly qualified House candidate anywhere in the country."
 After Congressman Schiff's death in March, a special election on June 23 was announced.
-Wilson won the Republican primary for the general election with 62 percent of the vote, "propelling her to a sizable win in the June 2 primary for the fall election against conservative state senator William F. Davis."
+Wilson won the Republican primary for the general election with 62 percent of the vote.

 Three weeks after winning the primary, Wilson won the special election with 44 percent of the vote in a four-way race against Democratic state senator Phil Maloof, Green Party candidate Robert L. Anderson, and Libertarian Party candidation Bruce Bush.
 She was sworn into office on June 25, 1998, making her the first woman since Georgia Lusk in 1946, and the first Republican woman ever, to represent New Mexico.

 The special election set a record for the infusion of party money.
 For the June 23 special election, Maloof spent $3.1 million, approximately $1.5 million of which came from the Maloof family fortune and $1 million from committees.
 Wilson received $1 million from various GOP committees and raised an additional $1.5 million herself.

-The special election also raised awareness of a 1996 occurrence when Wilson had her family's foster parent records relocated to a more secure location.
-After completing an investigation, Former District Attorney Bob Schwartz confirmed that the file was intact, accessible to the Department, and had not been tampered with.
-It remained in the custody of the Department, available for any official use but unavailable to her other than through the process all foster parents must use to get access to their records.
-Wilson produced an affidavit from the Department's General Counsel that the file remained intact and unavailable to her for the duration of her time as Cabinet Secretary.
+In the special election, Wilson was accused of removing her foster parent records from the agency's central files.
+After completing an investigation, former district attorney Bob Schwartz determined, and the Department lawyer confirmed that the files remained intact, not accessible to her, and available for all official purposes during her time in office.